To see Christ reigning through His Word in the hearts of all people.

 The SOS USA/Canada Board of Directors is comprised of men of integrity and passion for the ministry of SOS Uganda.
 The Board works closely with SOS Ministries founder Shannon Hurley in providing strategic guidance, partner development, supporter communications, and logistics support such as short-term missions teams, website, and newsletters.

-President, SOS USA/Canada
+Founder and President, SOS USA/Canada

 Founder, SOS Ministries